Guides for Brides logo

 Alternative Wedding Ceremony Traditions

 If you have chosen a celebrant-led wedding ceremony, then you can make your wedding ceremony completely personal and unique to you and your partner.
-However, this freedom may be a bit overwhelming!
+Personalisation goes way beyond choosing your wedding readings or the music played in the ceremony - it can include rituals and traditions too.
+With so much choice and freedom, it can be tricky to narrow down your ideas.
 Here we have some beautiful alternative wedding ceremony traditions that could be included in your personalised ceremony.

 Handfasting is an ancient tradition derived from pagan roots.
 It involves tying cords around the joined hands of the bride and groom.
 This could be where we get “tying the knot” from!
 This alternative wedding ceremony tradition often takes place at the end of the wedding ceremony as a final promise from one person to the other to bind their lives together.